 6. 123 Form Builder

-123 form builder product
+123 Form Builder product

 The key selling points of 123 Form Builder have to be the intuitive interface that makes it easy to build a survey from scratch; its ability to link with popular third-party applications; how easy it is to embed; and the fact that users can easily add logic jumps based on submissions.

-It allows individuals to use the tool to build forms even without any coding experience.
 This is achieved using the handy drag and drop feature that works to add fields to a form and customize the design to match the brand.

-The document library contains 100+ customizable templates that you can style using CSS.
 You can also apply conditional logic and branching based on the responses you get for certain questions.

-Additionally, you can translate these templates into multiple languages for your non-English speaking audience.
 The software seamlessly integrates with dozens of apps to take your data where you need it to go.

-That way, you don’t have to download an infinite number of CSVs, or manually input data into CRMs like Zoho, CMS like WordPress, file management systems like Dropbox, or email marketing apps like MailChimp.
+That way, you don’t have to download an infinite number of CSVs, or manually input data into CRMs like Zoho, CMS like WordPress, file management systems like Dropbox, or email marketing apps like Mailchimp.

 Insights

-Unfortunately, 123 Form Builder does not come with any built-in analytics tools.
 Nonetheless, users have the option to integrate a Google Analytics plugin to be able to track all form activity in real-time.

 Form types: Application forms, agreement forms, contact forms, customer service forms, evaluation forms, feedback forms, etc.

-Pricing: The Individual, Team, and Enterprise plans cost $19.99, $49.99, and $199.99 per month respectively.
-There’s also a Free Plan tier available, although this is limited to a maximum of three forms.
+Pricing: The Gold, Platinum, Diamond and Enterprise plans cost $19.99, $37.99, $69.99, and $199.99 per month respectively.
+There’s also a Free Plan tier available, although this is limited to a maximum of five forms.

 Pros: All submissions are encrypted; it comes with built-in translation tools; users can embed it into landing pages or any other part of their website; integrates with several third-party apps; highly-customizable.